leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 As it's often the case using agile methodologies I had to frequently adjust database schema during application development.
-So I had developed another small utility application to process business-analyst crafted Excel with database meta-model (sheets are database tables, columns are columns, certain meta-data gives Foreign Keys etc..) and generate database DDL and data (in Play evolutions format), application model beans, DAOs and admin CRUD interface.
+So I had developed another small utility application to process business-analyst crafted Excel with database meta-model (sheets are database tables, columns are columns, certain meta-data gives Foreign Keys etc..) and generate database DDL and data (in Play evolutions format), application models, DAOs and admin CRUD interface.
 That way all I had to do was to provide new version of Excel into my utility application, refresh my main application page in browser, wait a few seconds, press button to agree with database schema update and vuala, I'm ready to go.

 And the best part of it - it's something integrated with the platform itself, is part of natural and default workflow.
-Any other developers running application on their own local development environments will get latest database version without any hassle, procedures or 'read in wiki and proceed with step by step instructions'.
+Any other developers running application on their own local development environments will get latest database version without any hassle, procedures or _read in wiki and proceed with step by step instructions_.
 All they have to do - to continue run application the same way they always do and then `git pull` will fetch new updates - framework will conveniently notify them and allow to apply latest changes.

 ### API layer / Action Layer ###

-Play Framework for java developers defaults to statically scoped class functions (see [JavaActions] [13] for idiomatic Java examples).
+Play Framework for java developers defaults to static function usage (see [JavaActions] [13] for idiomatic Java examples).

-The most of us, the _JVM programmer-vulgaris_ kind come from C/C++, OOP, Spring world with JEE system legacy behind backs.
-First we are taught to learn structures, then algorithms, then OOP and abstractions, then someone comes in and makes all of us look as fools, because _patterns are the king_.
+The most of us, _JVM programmer-vulgaris_ kind, come from C/C++, OOP, Spring world with JEE system legacy behind our backs.
+First we were taught to learn structures, then algorithms, then OOP and abstractions, then someone comes in and makes all of us look as fools, because _patterns are the king_.
 Then, few years after another newcomer makes all of look as fools again - _we should use Scala / Haskell / XYZ_ and write our code monads / burritoto style ;) The same thing applies to application layers as well.

 So, my first _wtf_ reaction is mostly because of what influence Spring, Guice and similar programming models has had on me.
 I'm used to layer applications certain way now.
-And it was challenging to me rethink this approach with Play Framework stack.
+And it was mentally challenging to me rethink this approach with Play stack.
 Initially it was something unpleasant / mentally challenging at least, however as time moved on I got more and more used to program things that way and now I'm mentally ok now with this model.

-Play Framework 2.x series core is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
+Play 2.x series core is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
 The Play core is built around [Akka actors] [16] and [Netty network stack] [3], both promote functional programming style, state immutability, event-loops, message passing etc.., which idiomatically maps to first class functions or function objects (I know I'm functional paradigm n00b and might have mis-used terminology).
 I personally hope that Java8 and [Project